Azure/azure-powershell/src/ServiceFabric/ServiceFabric/help/New-AzServiceFabricCluster.md

 ```

 ### -KeyVaultResourceGroupName
-Azure key vault resource group name.
-If not given, it will be defaulted to resource group name.
+Azure key vault resource group name, if not given it will be defaulted to resource group name

 ```yaml
 Type: System.String